benzman81/homebridge-http-webhooks/README.md

                 "cache_directory": "./.node-persist/storage", // (optional, default: "./.node-persist/storage")
-                "http_auth_user": "test", // (optional, only if you like to secure your api) "http_auth_pass": "test", // (optional, only if you like to secure your api) "https": true, // (beta state, optional, only if you like to secure your api using a selfsigned ssl certificate)
+                "http_auth_user": "test", // (optional, only if you like to secure your api) "http_auth_pass": "test", // (optional, only if you like to secure your api) "https": true, // (beta state, optional, only if you like to secure your api using ssl certificate) "https_keyfile": "/pathToKeyFile/server.key", // (beta state, optional, only if you like to secure your api using ssl certificate)
+                "https_certfile": "/pathToKeyFile/server.cert", // (beta state, optional, only if you like to secure your api using ssl certificate)
                 "sensors": [
                     {
                         "id": "sensor1",